Fractional CTO for startups: £2k-£5k per month

 - Use the article as the diagnosis layer, then move into a scoped build, proof path, or commercial workflow page.

-Most startup founders are making technology decisions in one of three ways.
-They are making them alone based on intuition.
-They are outsourcing them to an agency that has a financial incentive to recommend complexity.
-Or they are hiring a junior developer and hoping for the best.
+Most early-stage founders make those decisions in one of three ways.
+They make them alone, on intuition.
+They outsource them to an agency that has a financial incentive to recommend more complexity than the problem needs.
+Or they hire a junior developer and hope.
+All three share the same failure mode: the architecture gets set incorrectly early, and every feature built afterwards makes the original mistake harder and more expensive to undo.

-The AI layer matters more for startups in 2026
+Why the AI layer matters more for startups in 2026

 Frequently asked questions